A short proof of an upper bound on the growth constant of polyiamonds: Proof of Theorem

 \begin{proposition} For every $n\ge 1$,

-where $i,j$ range over nonnegative integers. \end{proposition} \begin{proof} In the case of $G_n$, the vertex $c$ at the black bullet is connected to the rest of the polyiamond $P$ via the two positions of the white bullets.
+where $i,j$ range over nonnegative integers. \end{proposition} \begin{proof} In the case of $G_n$, the vertex $c$ at the black bullet is connected to the rest of the polyiamond $P$ via the two vertices at the white bullets.
 After excluding $c$ from the polyiamond, the remaining $P\setminus c$ either stays connected or gets decomposed into two polyiamonds.
-In either case, we can decompose the remaining into two polyiamonds of $i,j$ vertices so that each of them, if not empty, contains a vertex at the left, right white bullet position, respectively.
+In either case, we can decompose the remaining into two polyiamonds of $i,j$ vertices so that each of them, if not empty, contains a vertex at the left, right white bullet, respectively.
 Obviously, $i+j=n-1$.
 Note that we allow here one polyiamond or both polyiamonds to be empty.
-An example for the former situation is when the position at the left white bullet is empty and $P\setminus c$ is connected and contains a vertex at the right white bullet.
-The latter situation happens when $n=1$.
+An example for the former situation is when the vertex at the left white bullet does not belong to $P$ and $P\setminus c$ is connected and contains a vertex at the right white bullet.
+The latter situation, that is both polyiamonds are empty, happens when $n=1$.
 In total, we only constrain $i,j\ge 0$.

-Suppose we now look at one of the two polyiamonds with the marked vertex at the left white bullet.
+Let us look at one of the two polyiamonds with the marked vertex at the left white bullet.
 The surrounding is now actually of Type (g') as in Fig.~\ref{fig:ghk}-(g').
-(We can observe that the distance from the marked vertex to the closest forbidden position is 3.)
+(We can observe that the distance from the marked vertex to the closest forbidden vertex is 3.)
 We can rotate/flip the lattice to see that Types (g') and (g) are actually the same.
-Note that we even forbid more positions than what asked by Type (g'), but it does not matter for the sake of upper bounds.
+Note that we even forbid more vertices than what are asked by Type (g'), but it does not matter for the sake of upper bounds.
 Arguing similarly, the surrounding for the right white bullet is of Type (h).
 Therefore,

 The same kind of arguments works for the case of $H_n$ and $K_n$.
-We do not repeat it again, except discussing a bit on the case of $K_n$.
+We do not repeat it, except discussing a bit on the case of $K_n$.
 The black bullet here has only one non-forbidden neighbor, hence there is no convolution as in the previous cases with two non-forbidden neighbors.
-The new marked vertex (the white bullet) is of Type (g) as we can observe that the distance from the new marked vertex to the nearest forbidden position is 3. \end{proof}
+The new marked vertex (the white bullet) is of Type (g) as we can observe that the distance from the new marked vertex to the nearest forbidden vertex is 3. \end{proof}